-- We assessed the susceptibility of the parent company's and the Group's financial statements to material misstatement, including how fraud might occur.
-Audit procedures performed by the engagement team included: - Identifying and assessing the design and implementation of controls management has in place to prevent and detect fraud; - Challenging assumptions and judgements made by management in its significant accounting estimates, in particular those concerning accounting for revenue and the carrying value of non-current assets; - Identifying and testing journal entries, in particular any entries posted with unusual account combinations; and - Identifying and testing related party transactions. - These audit procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error.
-The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting those that result from error, as fraud may involve collusion, deliberate concealment, forgery or intentional misrepresentations.
-Also, the further removed noncompliance with laws and regulations is from events and transactions reflected in the financial statements, the less likely we would become aware of it. - The engagement partner has assessed the appropriateness of the collective competence and capabilities of the engagement team, including consideration of the engagement team's knowledge and understanding of the industry in which the client operates and its practical experience through training and participation with audit engagements of a similar nature. - Team communications in respect of potential non-compliance with laws and regulations and fraud included the potential for fraud in revenue recognition and application of the going concern assumption.
-These are also identified as key audit matters in the key audit matter section of our report where they are explained in more detail and the specific procedures performed in response are also described.
+- parent company's and the Group's financial statements to material engagement team included: - Identifying and assessing the design and implementation of controls and detect fraud; - Challenging assumptions and in particular those concerning accounting for revenue and the - Identifying and testing journal entries, - transactions. - to provide reasonable assurance that the financial statements were free from fraud or error.
+The risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error and detecting irregularities that result from fraud is inherently more difficult than detecting Also, the further removed noncompliance with laws and regulations is from events and transactions reflected we would become aware of it. - The engagement partner has assessed the appropriateness of the collective competence and capabilities of the engagement team, including knowledge and understanding of the its practical experience through training of a similar nature. - Team communications in respect of potential non-compliance with laws and regulations and fraud included the and application of the going concern section of our report where they are procedures performed in response are also described.